Observation of incipient charge nematicity in Ba(Fe$_{1-x}$Co$_x$)$_2$As$_2$

 The relevant quantity governing the static nematic susceptibility is thus the Raman conductivity $\chi''/\omega$, highlighting the importance of the low frequency part of $\chi''$ in determining $\chi_{0}^{x^{2}-y^{2}}$.
-The temperature dependence of $\chi''/\omega$, where the QEP is now centered at zero frequency, is shown in Fig. \ref{conductivity}a for six different Co concentrations of Ba(Fe$_{1-x}$Co$_{x})_2$As$_{2}$, spanning the phase diagram from the parent $x=0$ composition ($T_{s}=138\:$K and $T_{c}=0$) up to the strongly overdoped $x=0.20$ composition ($T_{s}=T_{c}=0$).
+The temperature dependence of $\chi''/\omega$, where the QEP is now centered at zero frequency, is shown in Fig. \ref{conductivity}(a) for six different Co concentrations of Ba(Fe$_{1-x}$Co$_{x})_{2}$As$_{2}$, spanning the phase diagram from the parent $x=0$ composition ($T_{s}=138\:$K and $T_{c}=0$) up to the strongly overdoped $x=0.20$ composition ($T_{s}=T_{c}=0$).
 For $x\leq0.045$, the QEP displays a systematic enhancement as temperature is lowered towards $T_{s}$ before collapsing in the symmetry broken phase.
-The diverging behavior of the QEP extends down to $T_{c}$ for $x=0.065$ where the superconducting transition temperature is optimal and no structural transition is detected.
+The enhancement of the QEP extends down to $T_{c}$ for $x=0.065$ where the superconducting transition temperature is optimal and no structural transition is detected.
 For this particular composition the QEP was found to disappear quickly upon entering the superconducting state indicating a suppression of nematic fluctuations in the superconducting state (not shown).
-Above optimal composition, the enhancement of the QEP is strongly reduced but remains sizable even for $x=0.10$, before disappearing for $x=0.20$ where $\chi''/\omega$ is essentially a flat, temperature independent background.
+Above optimal composition, the enhancement of the QEP is strongly reduced but remains sizable even for $x=0.10$, before disappearing for $x=0.20$.